czryad/Docker-Basics/README.md

 - `docker rm` now let's remove the first container with this command. just like stopping or starting containers, we can select them with id or their names for example:
 `docker rm 3bc` now the first container is deleted. if you got an error that means your container is still running stop the container or add `-f` to the command to remove it by force like this `docker rm 460 -f`
 - `docker rmi` with this we can also remove images just like removing containers but if you have multiple version like I do you better specify the version as well like this `docker image rmi nginx:latest` it gives an error if there are instance containers of the image so you can remove the containers or use force
+- `docker -v` `-v` command alow us to share data like files and folders between containers or containers and host for example, to share data between my folder in d:/nginxFolder/ and nginxs folder run this command after you changed your own directory in the terminal this how my terminal look
+`PS D:\NginxFolder>`
+now add this command
+`PS D:\NginxFolder> docker run --name nginxWebsite -v ${pwd}:/usr/share/nginx/html -dp 8080:80 nginx` I am on wnindows and using powershell that why we use `${pwd}` if you are on mac or linux use `$(pwd)` instead.

+now you can go to D:/nginxFolder and create index.html page and run it in the browser like this Localhost:8080/index.html
+> ### Note: from the document there is `ro` in the end, :ro mean read only with :ro you can't add files from the container remove it for example: change this
+`${pwd}:/usr/share/nginx/html:ro`
+to this
+`${pwd}:/usr/share/nginx/html`

+- `docker run --volumes-from` if you want to create new container with everything from old container we use this command for example:
+`docker run --name nginxWebsite-copy --volumes-from nginxWebsite -d -p 8081:80 nginx` now if you visit localhost:8081 everything should be the same

+- `docker exec -it ` if you want to access bash inside the container we use this command. for example `docker exec -it nginxWebsite bash` it is useful when we want to run command using linx bash inside container. now you can navigate to `/usr/share/nginx/html` and start creating files and folders for example `touch about.html` will create file now if you go to d:nginxFolder in windows you can see about.html created.